Four undergraduate degrees are offered by the Mathematics and Statistics Department, as well as three minors.

 This option is for students preparing to teach mathematics at the secondary school level.
 Completion of this option meets subject matter competence requirements for the Single Subject Teaching Credential Mathematics.
 Consult the department's Mathematics Education Advisor early to plan the program.

-B.S. in Mathematics, Statistics option
+B.S. in Applied Statistics

 This option provides a foundation in statistical methods.
 The courses required ensure that the student understands how the techniques are mathematically derived and how they are applied.
 Statistical analysis is an essential part of any scientific investigation and is a vital tool in monitoring the quality of products and services and in forecasting.